crossplane/docs/content/v1.11/getting-started/introduction.md

 ## Compositions

 A _Composition_ is a template for a collection of _managed resource_. _Compositions_
-allow platform teams to define a set of _managed resources_ as a single object.
+allow platform teams to specify a set of _managed resources_ as a single object.

 For example, a compute _managed resource_ may require the creation of a storage resource and a virtual network as well.
-A single _Composition_ can define all three resources in a single _Composition_ object.
+A single _Composition_ can specify all three resources in a single _Composition_ object.

 Using _Compositions_ simplifies the deployment of infrastructure made up of multiple _managed resources_. _Compositions_ also enforce standards and settings across deployments.

-Platform teams can define fixed or default settings for each _managed resource_ inside a _Composition_ or define fields and settings that users may change.
+Platform teams can specify fixed or default settings for each _managed resource_ inside a _Composition_ or specify fields and settings that users may change.

 Using the previous example, the platform team may set a compute resource size and virtual network settings.
-But the platform team allows users to define the storage resource size.
+But the platform team allows users to specify the storage resource size.

 Creating a _Composition_ doesn't create any managed resources.
 The _Composition_